 During the human life cycle, collagen production peaks in our early 20s and then slowly declines with each passing year.
 This is apparent in the appearance of hair, skin, and nails.
 As well, declining levels of collagen in tissues can affect the joints, causing increased stiffness and pain.
 Because collagen is the most abundant protein in the body, it is easy to see and feel the effects of declining tissue levels of collagen.
 Even a lack of collagen in arteries accounts for decreased elasticity there, which puts one at risk for negative cardiovascular effects.

 The way to reverse all of this and regain the benefits of increased collagen levels is to supplement with collagen peptides.
 These peptides can be found in capsule, liquid, bone broth, and powder form.
 Consider taking your collagen supplement before bed on an empty stomach, and this way your body can benefit from its natural healing and rejuvenation effect which takes place when at rest and sleeping.

 In addition to taking the ready-made collagen peptides (from a grass-fed bovine or a marine source), one can add in vitamin C and silica to further stimulate collagen production in the body.

-Other beauty nutrients available separately or in a formula include: B-complex, MSM, L-Cysteine, Zinc, Selenometh-ionine, vitamin C, beta-carotene, and hyaluronic Acid.
+Other anti-aging nutrients available separately or in a formula include: B-complex, MSM, L-Cysteine, Zinc, Selenometh-ionine, vitamin C, beta-carotene, hyaluronic acid, and natural senolytics.

 B-COMPLEX: The B-complex is recommended because the B vitamins all work together synergistically.
 Plus, most men and women today are dealing with the high levels of stress and pressure caused by a fast-paced lifestyle.
 This can lead to B-complex deficiency and cortisol imbalances that affect appearance and mood.
 Look for a supplement containing coenzyme forms of the B-complex vitamins and include B-complex rich foods like bee pollen, royal jelly, raw unpasteurized honey, and red beets.

 ZINC: This mineral is important because if you have any form of acne, it can be the result of a copper-zinc imbalance due to an unidentified copper excess.